 After the brand name Wi-Fi was trademarked by WECA and began to see widespread adoption.
 The organization changed its name to the Wi-Fi Alliance.
 It continues with this name today.
 The Wi-Fi Alliance owns the trademark Wi-Fi.

-Millenials I am talking to you.
-I love the fact that you think access to wifi is like turning the kitchen sink on for a glass of water.
+Millennials, I am talking to you.
+I love the fact that you think access to Wi-Fi is like turning the kitchen sink on for a glass of water.
 My network is a holy place.
 I have no idea what you are going to do if I let you have access to my network resources.
 Do you know what is behind my firewall?
-The scarrier part is that they would just connect to it if I did not have a WPA2 passphrase on it.
+The scarier part is that they would just connect to it if I did not have a WPA2 passphrase on it.

-This elucidates the truth that wifi is a utility in this day and age.
+This elucidates the truth that Wi-Fi is a utility in this day and age.
 It is used to connect people wirelessly to the network resources that their lives have come to revolve around.
-Wifi is the life blood of the modern society.
-Wifi brings freedom to people who are tied into an ever growing ecosystem of services.
+Wi-Fi is the lifeblood of modern society.
+Wi-Fi brings freedom to people who are tied into an ever-growing ecosystem of services.

 Today I passed the CWAP exam.
 It feels great to have completed all three professional level exams.

 I took a slightly different tact when studying for this test.
 Memorizing frame structure is not something that came easily.
 I read the book the first time.
 Then I read it again.
 After reading the first 5 chapters, much of it out loud to myself, I had the brilliant idea to record myself while I read it.
 I installed Voice Recorder on my phone and read chapters 6, 7 and 8 out loud.
 I then started back at the beginning and read chapters 1,2,3,4 and 5 while recording.

 I also recorded sound bites of the different frame structures and tables.
 I recorded the questions followed by the answer for all chapters as well.
 I listened to these recordings any time that was available.